aminizahra/FFCVS_Dec2024/README.md

 Your feedback is valuable in improving these exercise sessions.
 Feel free to raise issues or contact me directly for any suggestions or queries.

 ## Acknowledgements
-Special thanks to the course instructor [Instructor's Name] and all the students who have contributed to making these sessions interactive and informative.
+Special thanks to the course instructor [Mahmud Alipurd](https://github.com/MhmudAlpurd), [Filoger](https://github.com/filoger), and all the students who have contributed to making these sessions interactive and informative.

 ## Contact
 - **Name**: Zahra Amini